sideprotocol/atomic-swap-solidity/spec/README.md

  - The bidder should be able to increase the `bidAmount` by sending a update msg.
  - Only the orders in `WAIT_FOR_ACCEPT` can be update.
+ - the bidder should send `addition` takerToken to the contract address.
  - The latest bider amount equals the amount of order plus the `addition` of updateMsg

+#### Accept Counter Offer

+ - For a successful bid acceptance, both the atomic swap order and bid order must be valid, meaning they haven't expired and are in the `OPEN` and `WAIT_FOR_ACCEPT` states, respectively.
+ - The bidder can complete this transaction by adding the insufficient amount of `takeToken`.
+ - This action effectively closes both the atomic swap order and the bid order simultaneously.
+ - The status of the atomic swap order changes from `OPEN` to `COMPLETED_BY_BID`.
+ - The status of the accepted bid order transitions from `WAIT_FOR_ACCEPT` to `ACCEPTED`.
+ - The `counterDesiredTakerToken` is transferred to the Maker, with applicable fees deducted.
+ - The `makerToken` is transferred to the bidder, also with fees subtracted.

 **Process**

 - The bidder selects an order for which they want to submit a bid.